University of Padova-PhD Course in Animal and Food Science

 Research areas

-• development of in vitro techniques to estimate feed digestibility and energy value.
+• In vitro techniques to estimate feed digestability and energy value and methane emission during the ruminal fermentation

 Publications